CyberBatMan2077/Blog/README.md

 # Blog
-A common Blog written by a POOR BatMan.
+A common Blog written by a POOR BatMan who cannot afford a server.